-In Autumn 2020, Yellow Earth had planned to return to the Arcola with The Apology as part of the their 20th Anniversary Season.
+In Autumn 2020, New Earth Theatre had planned to return to the Arcola with The Apology as part of the their 20th Anniversary Season.
 Due to Covid 19 we’ve had to postpone our plans and hope to bring the play to audiences in 2021.

 Arcola Theatre and New Earth Theatre present in association with The North Wall

 A new play by Kyo Choi